EMBRYOPSIDA Pirani & Prado (crown group)

 Some species of Curcuma may be of hybrid origin.
 In one of these, C. vamana, members of one putative parent group are currently ca 2,000 km distant, yet most of the features of C. vamana are of this group (Záveská et al. 2012).

 Pollination Biology.
-For a detailed study of floral morphology and pollination (pollinators: two kinds of bees and the nectariniid spiderhunter) in some Bornean gingers, see Sakai et al. (2013 and references).
+For a detailed study of floral morphology and pollination (pollinators: two kinds of bees and a nectariniid spiderhunter) in some Bornean gingers, see Sakai et al. (2013 and references).
+Ley and Harris (2014) looked at floral morphology in the African Aframomum, where most of the species had purple, trumpet-shaped flowers that were probably pollinated by bees.
 Flexistyly (the style changing its orientation during anthesis) is scattered through Alpinioideae (Kress et al. 2005, and references).

 Economic Importance.
 For Zingiber, the spice ginger, etc., see Ravinandran and Babu (2005).

 Chemistry, Morphology, etc. Much "familial" information like sieve tube morphology is properly to be placed at the [Alpinioideae + Zingiberoideae] node.
 Although Larsen et al. (1998) suggest that Hedychieae lack an operculum in the seed, Grootjen and Bouman (1981) report one from Hedychium itself.
 Globba and Hedychium and relatives (Zingiberoideae) lack U-shaped cells in the endotesta.
 Ellettaria has an embryo almost as long as the seed.